Conquer the Common Cold & Flu

 Should you elect to try this procedure yourself, remember to follow all procedures exactly as presented, using only the suggested heat sources.
 (Steam is NOT one of them).
 DO NOT use excessive levels of heat that cause ANY level of discomfort.
 DO NOT use older (pre-1990) external heat devices that are not equipped with a Ground-Fault Interrupt Circuit designed to prevent electric shock.
 Spray with distilled or previously-boiled water at room temperature whenever possible.
 Follow ALL manufacturer-recommended precautions for sauna use and begin with only 3 to 5-minute sessions.
 Increase gradually.
 Avoid sauna use entirely, if you are consuming alcohol, or have a fever or high blood pressure.
 And, consult your doctor, before using a sauna, if you are being treated for any medical condition or currently taking prescription medications.
 Safety first!

 Since “Conquer the Common Cold and Flu” was originally written and produced, more than 30 years ago, we’ve learned considerably more about a particular class of common-cold-producing viruses, namely coronaviruses.
-While they were once relatively benign and appeared to live and reproduce only within the epithelial cells that line the sinuses, the SARS-CoV coronavirus and the current SARS-CoV-2 coronavirus (Severe Acute Respiratory Syndrome) have, as their official title suggests, grown considerably more deadly than they were known to be in the mid 1980’s.
+While they were once relatively benign and appeared to live and reproduce only within the epithelial cells that line the sinuses, the SARS-CoV coronavirus and the current SARS-CoV-2 coronavirus (Severe Acute Respiratory Syndrome), that causes Covid-19, have, as their official title suggests, grown considerably more deadly than they were known to be in the mid 1980’s.

 In scanning the original script for this audiobook, I also found a typo that is even more significant now than then.
 The recorded script says, “Rhino and corona viruses, the most heat-sensitive, may together account for up to 90% of all colds.”
 That statement is correct.
 However, the very next sentence says, “Coronaviruses are so temperature sensitive and cell-specific, in fact, that they have never been found anywhere in the body except the nasal epithelium.
 This was an inadvertent error.
 The word, “Rhinovirus” was switched with the word “Coronavirus”.
 The intended and correct statement should read, “Rhinoviruses, are so temperature sensitive and cell-specific, in fact, that they have never been found anywhere in the body except the nasal epithelium.”